AdrianArroyoC/linkedin-ai-responses/readme.md

 - `CHAT_COMPLETION_SYSTEM_CONTENT`="You are an assistant that helps answer unread messages on LinkedIn."

-- `CHAT_COMPLETION_USER_CONTENT`="Reply to the conversation in the same language as the user's messages and in the best way possible.
-If the message is for a job offer or an invitation to a course, say that you are not currently available or interested but appreciate it.
-If not, reply politely.
-Also, depending on how long ago the messages were sent, apologize for the delay."
+- `CHAT_COMPLETION_USER_CONTENT`="Reply the conversation in the same language of the messages by the user and in the best and short way possible without adding sender.
+If the message is for a job offer or and invitation to a course say that you are not currently available or interested but you apretiate it, if not reply just in a polite way."

 For more information on how to use the first variable, please visit https://platform.openai.com/docs/guides/chat.
 For the second variable, keep in mind that it is a complement to: "The user \<username\> wrote the following messages: \<list of all the messages with date and time\>"